zibur/angular-spectrum-colorpicker/README.md

 		angular.module('yourFancyApp', ['angularSpectrumColorpicker']);

-3. use the directive whereever you want
+3. Use the directive whereever you want

 		<spectrum-colorpicker ng-model="yourFancyModel"></spectrum-colorpicker>